kiwih/brainfuck-core/README.md

 # brainfuck-core
-Verilog implementation of a microprocessor core implementing Brainfuck as its ISA.

 This is a Verilog/SystemVerilog\* implementation of a microprocessor that executes [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) code natively.

-It is implemented as a multi-cycle Harvard architecture.
-Program/Data memory widths and sizes are configurable from the top-level file.
-I used the excellent UART from https://github.com/alexforencich/verilog-uart/ to implement blocking STDIN and STDOUT resources for running programs.
+It is implemented as a multi-cycle Harvard architecture, and the excellent UART from https://github.com/alexforencich/verilog-uart/ was used to implement blocking STDIN and STDOUT.
+Program/Data memory widths and sizes are completely parameterized throughout the source code.

-The FSM at the core of the control unit implements the following FSM:
+The FSM at the core of the control unit implements the following diagram:
 ![Control unit FSM](/doc/bfcore - fsm.png?raw=true "")

 \*: While features of SystemVerilog were used, this is primarily a Verilog implementation.